Integer complexity: Stability and self-similarity: Introduction

 \subsection{Structure of the paper}

-Section~\ref{dftsec} reviews preliminaries, both from previous papers on the integer complexity defect and more general preliminaries from topology and order theory.
-Section~\ref{secsubst} introduces substantial polynomials and how they work, and then Section~\ref{secproof} uses them to prove Theorem~\ref{cj8} and related statements, including a weak version of Theorem~\ref{cj2thm}, and the second author's Conjectures~9, 10, and 11 \cite{Arias}.
+Section~\ref{dftsec} reviews preliminaries from previous papers on the integer complexity defect.
+Also included are general preliminaries from topology and order theory.
+Section~\ref{secsubst} introduces substantial polynomials and explains how they work, and then Section~\ref{secproof} uses them to prove Theorem~\ref{cj8} and related statements, including a weak version of Theorem~\ref{cj2thm}, and \cite[Conjectures~9--11]{Arias}.
 Finally Section~\ref{deg1} focuses on the degree $1$ case; it proves Theorem~\ref{cj2thm}, Theorem~\ref{dragons}, and corollaries of these.